sut-ai/notes/notebooks/10_bayesian_networks_sampling/index.md

 $$

 ## Gibbs Sampling
 The main problem with Likelihood Weighting was the sample inefficiency that could occur.
-To rectify this issue, one could use the approach of Gibbs Sampling, which is a special case of the *Metropolis-Hastings* algorithm.
+To rectify this issue, one could use the approach of Gibbs Sampling, which is a special case of the *Metropolis-Hastings* algorithm (See Page 62 of this [lecture note](https://www.stat.umn.edu/geyer/f05/8931/n1998.pdf)).

 Suppose we want to draw a sample $X = (x_1, ..., x_n)$ from the distribution $Pr(X_{Query} | X_{Evidence} = Observations)$, where $X_{Query}$ and $X_{Evidence}$ are the query and evidence variables, respectively.
 The algorithm operates as follows: